 “For the survivor who chooses to testify, it is clear: his duty is to bear witness for the dead and for the living.
 He has no right to deprive future generations of a past that belongs to our collective memory.
 To forget would be not only dangerous but offensive; to forget the dead would be akin to killing them a second time.”

-Elie Wiesel is a writer, professor, and activist.
+Elie Wiesel (1928 - 2016) was a writer, professor, and activist.
 Born in what is now Romania, he was imprisoned in several concentration camps during World War II.
 After the war, he lived in France and then moved to the United States in 1955.

 Length: 115 pages